ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/primary-parameter-and-runtime-settings-basic.md

 **Parameters**

-`presetTemplate`: One of the preset template.
+`presetTemplate`: One of the preset templates.

 **Code Snippet**